drasimov/csa.guide/unit_5.md

 # [previous](unit_4.md) <-- [next](unit_6.md)
 # AP CS A Unit Five: Crafting Classes
 ## 1. Structure of a Class
 A **class** in Java defines a custom data type, serving as a blueprint for objects by encapsulating **attributes (instance variables)** and **methods (behaviors)**.
-Classes model real-world entities, such as a student’s academic profile, making them relatable for students.
+Classes model real-world entities, such as a student's academic profile, making them relatable for students.
 ```java
 public class AcademicProfile {
     // Attributes